katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 ### Service Interactions

 A service that fails cleanly and quickly is better than one that's slowing everybody down because it's overloaded.
 All types of requests should have consumer specific limits in place.
 You'll also need a way to increase the limits for specific consumers as needed.
-This ensures stability of a service as it's team will have an opportunity to plan for large usage increases.
+This ensures stability of a service as its team will have an opportunity to plan for large usage increases.

 While such limits are most important for services that can't rapidly auto-scale, it's still a good idea for those that can.
 You don't want to be learning about the limits of your design decisions by surprise!
 That said, limits for auto-scaling services can be quite liberal.